-The Workforce Planning and Development Branch have undertaken a number of allied health projects in alignment with strategies within the Health Professionals Workforce Plan 2012-2022 including:
+Workforce Planning and Talent Development have undertaken projects in alignment with strategies in the Health Professionals Workforce Plan 2012-2022 including:

 • planning for small but critical workforces